chavarera/PythonScript/FileHandeling/WriteContetToFile.md

 ### Write Contents

-For writing content to a file there are two scenarios
+For writing content to a file, there are two scenarios

 #### 1.write on existing file.
 for writing content to a file use following two modes in **open()** function